NeshOfficial/ai25-python/README.md

-We No longer support static methods for each resource, instead we have a client instance that has a method for each allowing for more flexibility and better control.
+We No longer support static methods for each resource, instead we have a client instance that has a method for each allowing for more flexibility and better control. f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities. f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities. f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities. f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities. f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities. f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities. f you want to quickly get a glance how to use the AI21 Python SDK and jump straight to business, you can check out the examples.
+Take a look at our models and see them in action!
+Several examples and demonstrations have been put together to show our models' functionality and capabilities.

 ### Completion before/after